 The gap between annual costs of buying a home in the UK compared to renting one are at the lowest in almost a decade but buyers are still better off nationwide.

 Westminster is the most expensive borough in London to rent a room, followed by Camden and Kensington and Chelsea, with Nine Elms and Covent Garden the places with the highest room rates.

 Agents are predicting that rents in Britain will rise or remain static in 2019 and prices likely to fall or stagnate with Brexit only having an impact on certain areas, research shows.

 Brexit has had a negative impact on rents in London’s prime residential markets which are now showing early signs of bottoming out, with the annual rate of decline now at its slowest since the June 2016 referendum.

-Rents in the UK increased by 1.5% in the 12 months to December 2018 to an average of £921 per month, the latest lettings index shows.
+Rents in the UK increased by 2.5% in the 12 months to January 2019, taking the average to £932, with only the North East seeing a fall, the latest rental index shows.

-Rents in England and Wales increased by 1.8% in the 12 months to November 2018, taking the average paid to £864 per calendar month, the latest index shows.
+Rents in England and Wales increased by 1.8% in 2018 to an average of £865 per calendar month, the latest lettings sector tracker report shows.